 7 things in your healthcare writing that readers will love you for

-Set your healthcare writing apart with these qualities and best practices
+Set your healthcare writing apart with these best practices.

-1. Clarity.
-Above all, be clear.
+- Above all, be clear.
 In health articles, someone's life could actually depend on it.
 What do you mean?
 What are you trying to say?
-Read your copy as a patient or consumer.
+Read your copy as a patient or consumer would.
 Rework any bumpy passages that might confuse people.
 Answer any questions they may have.

 "No one will ever complain that you made things too simple to understand." —Ann Handley, Everybody Writes

-4. Accuracy.
-With all the "fake news" out there, you have an opportunity to set up your brand as a reliable source of accurate healthcare content.
+- Be accurate.
+With all the fake news out there, you have an opportunity to set up your brand as a reliable source of accurate healthcare content.
 Take the time to double-check key facts, stats, quotes, names, credentials, dates/times, phone numbers and URLs.
 Your healthcare organization's reputation depends on you getting it right.

-5. Practicality.
-It's easy to tell people what to do to change their health habits—eat better, exercise more, quit smoking, see your doctor, etc. Go beyond that.
-Give them realistic action steps and tips that work in real life.
+- Be practical.
+It's easy to tell people what to do to change their health habits—eat better, exercise more, quit smoking, see your doctor, etc. But they already know that.
+They want realistic action steps and tips that work in real life.
 That's a way you can deliver truly unique value.

 - Inspire hope.
 Medical writing can be scary, full of symptoms, suffering and worst-case scenarios.
 In your healthcare writing, lift readers up.
 Help them believe they can take control of their health—that they can feel better and move forward positively.